-The general data protection Act comes into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) comes into force on 25 May 2018.
 All organisations processing personal data must show that they are compliant with the guidelines.
 Records management is at the heart of this legislation.

 Are you ready for GDPR?